England Family Adventure | Booked by Jamie

 Oxford Most Wanted

 1 hour from London Paddington.
 Walk the colleges, see the Bodleian Library, explore Christ Church.
-A morning is plenty — you can be back in London by 1pm.
+A morning is plenty — back in London by early afternoon.

 Early Afternoon